Four Of The Best Horror Movies From 2016 Are Now On Amazon Prime

 The Monster

 A dysfunctional mother (portrayed by Zoe Kazan) takes her teenage daughter (played by Ella Ballentine) on a late night trip for her to stay with the father.
-While traveling the countryside roads near the woods they have a collision with an animal during a storm.
+While traveling the countryside roads near the woods, they have a collision with an animal during a storm.
 The car is damaged to the point of not being able to start, and the duo seeks refuge in the vehicle because of a monster lurking in the near distance.

-With all the flurry of horror flicks that came out in 2016 this one seemingly got lost in the shuffle when it initially debuted.
-Monster movies often come across as campy and unrealistic, but this one feels very real; this is largely due to the masterful directing of Bryan Bertino (The Strangers) along with brilliant performances from Kazan and Ballentine.
+With all the flurry of horror flicks that came out in 2016, this one seemingly got lost in the shuffle when it initially debuted.
+Monster movies often come across as campy and unrealistic, but this one feels very real, largely due to the masterful directing of Bryan Bertino (The Strangers) along with brilliant performances from Kazan and Ballentine.
 Because of the strong dialogue between the mother and daughter in the film, their relationship is very believable.
 This movie is often as dramatic as it is scary.

 Into the Forest